jmtyszka/atlaskit/README.md

 # atlaskit
-Tools for processing and merging anatomic atlas label volumes
+Tools for working with anatomic atlas labels.

-Functions include:

-- label smoothing
-- atlas merging with label locks and version control